11454117354/OutOfCircle/README.md

 5. Open the browser at http://127.0.0.1:5000

 ## Future Improvememts
+- Auto-delaying for unfinished work to the next week
 - iOS client using the same API
 - Visually-appealing calender with task blocks and class schedule
 - A build-in focus timer